 I am a firm believer you cannot have good cookies without a tiny bit of salt.
 Either from salted butter or a small pinch into the batter, salt really helps bring your chocolate to life and gives the batter (cookie part) a “gotta have more” quality.

 When removing these cookies from the oven, they are going to be very soft – like, fall apart if you touch them soft.
 That said, you are going to need to let them cool closer to room temperature before removing them from the trays.

-We have experimented with a couple different versions of this recipe and have found a lot of success adding nuts to the chocolate mix.
+I have experimented with a couple of different versions of this recipe and have found a lot of success adding nuts to the chocolate mix.
 Walnuts are one of my personal favorites for pairing with chocolate, but you can easily substitute pecans, peanuts, hazelnuts, or macadamia nuts if you are feeling fancy.

 Don’t like nuts or chocolate?
 The batter in this recipe will work well for many cookie bases.
 Sprinkles work great in this recipe if added right on the way into the oven (don’t mix them or the dye normally runs).
 You could also add raisins, though I’m personally not a fan.

-What Pairs with Chewy Chocolate Chip Cookies?
+What Pairs With Chewy Chocolate Chip Cookies?

 Here are the tools needed to make these chewy cookies: